-Surprisingly though, Terminal 21 does not have the longest escalator in Bangkok.
+Surprisingly though, according to my Thai friend (and a fact I checked on later), Terminal 21 does not have the longest escalator in Bangkok.
 That is actually located at Bangkok’s MRT underground train line at the Si Lom Station and, as I can attest to, it is incredibly long.

 The escalator at Si Lom Station, however, is not only the longest escalator in Bangkok but also the longest escalator in Southeast Asia measuring a huge 43 m (141 ft) in length, so you can only imagine how long it is.
 It goes down a total of about 66 feet, by the way.

-The length of the escalators at Terminal 21 are still very long, and because they are open at both sides I think they seem even longer.
-Actual length-wise, though, the Terminal 21 escalators come in at just 36 meters.
+The length of the escalators at Terminal 21 are still very long and, because they are open at both sides, it seems to make them look even longer.
+Actual length-wise, though, the Terminal 21 escalators come in at just over 36 meters.

 If you ride the escalators at Terminal 21, do not miss checking out the view either.
 On one side, you get to see much of the mall as you go up four floors, while on the other you can see outside to the BTS skytrain station through enormous floor to ceiling (nine storeys) windows.
 It is really quite spectacular.

 And, while you are at Terminal 21 checking out the escalators, do not miss heading to the food court as they have some of the cheapest and tastiest food court food in Bangkok.
 Absolutely no lie.